fabarea/web_service/README.md

                     }
                 }

+                last-login < .users
+                last-login {

+                    # Default ordering which will override the "default_sortby" in the TCA
+                    orderings {
+                        lastlogin = DESC
+                    }

+                    # Tell the maximum items taken by default for the list.
+                    limit = 10
+                }

+                # Stream frontend user group information
                 usergroups {

                     # Required value!
                     tableName = fe_groups

                     # In this example we take every fields of fe_groups excpect those ones
                     excludedFields = felogin_redirectPid, tx_extbase_type, TSconfig, lockToDomain, subgroup